lwhorton/lwhorton.github.io/_posts/2023-03-03-the-pain-scale.md

 itself– slow, full of regressions, and depressing.
 There's a mental anguish which grows from a pattern of happy pain-free days followed by sad pain-full days.
-Just when you think the back is starting to heal, and the inflamation subsides, and the herniation shrinks, you can re-tweak the injury in the most innocent of ways.
+Just when you think the back is starting to heal, and the inflammation subsides, and the herniation shrinks, you can re-tweak the injury in the most innocent of ways.
 Rising too quickly after bending over to tie your shoe can ruin your day.
 Reaching a leg into the car just a little too far before siting down can result in spending the weekend on the couch.
 The up-and-down